Team Insights on Croissant: Visibility Into Your Workspace Program

 Measure Program Adoption Over Time

-The first thing any People Operations team needs to know is whether the workspace benefit is actually being used.
-Team Insights tracks coworking hours and conference room bookings over time — broken down by month, quarter, or year — so you can see adoption trends at a glance.
+The first thing any People Operations team needs to know is whether the benefit is actually being used.
+Team Insights tracks coworking hours and conference room bookings over time — by month, quarter, or year — so adoption trends are clear at a glance.

 Spot Seasonal Patterns

 Usage rarely stays flat.
-Teams may book more during product launches, less during holidays, or shift patterns as new hires onboard.
-Having historical data makes it possible to distinguish normal seasonal variation from a genuine drop in engagement — and act accordingly.
+Teams book more during product launches, less over holidays, and shift as new hires onboard.
+Historical data lets you tell normal seasonal variation apart from a genuine drop in engagement — and act accordingly.

 Surface the Metrics That Matter

-Beyond raw hours, insights surfaces the KPIs that tell a richer story: the busiest day of the week, average time per check-in, and the percentage of team members who are actively using the program.
-These indicators help teams understand not just volume, but depth of engagement.
+Beyond raw hours, Team Insights surfaces the KPIs that tell a richer story: the busiest day of the week, average time per check-in, and the share of members actively using the program — so you understand not just volume, but depth of engagement.

 Understand Where Your Team Works

-A workspace program that's concentrated in one city while your team is distributed across five isn't delivering equal value.
-Location Insights shows where activity is happening — and more importantly, where it isn't — so you can adjust your workspace strategy to match your team's actual geographic footprint.
+A program concentrated in one city while your team is spread across five isn't delivering equal value.
+Location Insights shows where activity is happening — and where it isn't — so you can match your workspace strategy to your team's actual footprint.

 Identify High-Value Spaces

 Not all workspaces deliver the same value.
-Some become hubs that your team returns to week after week, while others see a single visit and never again.
-Knowing which spaces are driving repeat activity helps you understand what your team values in a workspace — and what to look for when expanding into new regions.
+Some become hubs your team returns to week after week; others see a single visit and never again.
+Knowing which spaces drive repeat activity tells you what your team values — and what to look for when expanding into new regions.

 Inform Regional Decisions

-If you're considering adding a new market to your program, or evaluating whether an underperforming region justifies continued investment, location data gives you the evidence to make that call.
-It also surfaces opportunities — a cluster of activity in a city where you haven't formally rolled out the program may signal unmet demand worth addressing.
+Considering a new market, or weighing whether an underperforming region justifies continued investment?
+Location data gives you the evidence to decide.
+It also surfaces opportunities — a cluster of activity in a city you haven't formally launched in can signal unmet demand worth addressing.

 Know What Your Team Does in Workspaces

-Usage numbers tell you how much — use cases tell you why.
-Team Insights categorizes workspace activity into five types: Focus, Collaboration, Meetings, Travel, and Team Gatherings.
-This breakdown reveals whether your program is supporting deep work, team coordination, or a healthy mix of both.
+Usage numbers tell you how much; use cases tell you why.
+Team Insights sorts workspace activity into five types — Focus, Collaboration, Meetings, Travel, and Team Gatherings — revealing whether your program supports deep work, team coordination, or a healthy mix of both.

 Balance Independent and Collaborative Work

-Every organization has a different balance between heads-down focus time and collaborative work.
-If your team's workspace activity skews heavily toward one side, it may signal a gap — too little collaboration might mean teams aren't co-locating enough, while too little focus time could mean the program lacks quiet, productive spaces.
+Every organization strikes a different balance between heads-down focus and collaborative work.
+If your activity skews heavily one way, it may signal a gap — too little collaboration can mean teams aren't co-locating enough, while too little focus time can mean the program lacks quiet, productive spaces.

 Catch Shifts Before They Become Problems

 Work patterns change.
-A team that used workspaces primarily for focus may gradually shift toward collaboration as projects evolve.
-Trending shift indicators highlight these changes early, giving People Operations teams the signal they need to adjust workspace allocations, plan for shifting demand, or revisit team policies before a mismatch becomes a problem.
+A team that once used workspaces mostly for focus may drift toward collaboration as projects evolve.
+Trend indicators highlight these shifts early, giving People Operations the signal to adjust allocations, plan for changing demand, or revisit team policies before a mismatch becomes a problem.

 Ready to make data-driven workspace decisions?